University-of-Utah-CS3505/a8-sprite-editor-f23-Lukehamling/README.md

     1. Undo-Redo
     2. Fill
     3. Adding a circle and rectangle
-    4. hotkeys (Ctrl-S to save, Ctrl-Z to undo, Ctrl-Y to redo)
+    4. Hotkeys (Ctrl-S to save, Ctrl-Z to undo, Ctrl-Y to redo)

 ### Branches

-We utilized branches whenever we are writing code, each team member made a branch for each stuff they do.
-Most of the work were done in branches so that conflicts could be avoided and each member can modify and test the functionality they worked on without having to worry about breaking the other person's code.
+We utilized branches whenever we wrote our code, each team member made a branch for a paticular feature.
+Most of the work was done in seperate branches so that conflicts could be avoided and each member can modify and test the functionality they worked on without having to worry about breaking the main branch's or other's code.